1. Introduction

 4.2.2. attestationStatement

-is not self-descriptive for its format, the format need to be persisted in an another field.
+As AttestationStatement is not self-descriptive for its format, the format need to be persisted in an another field.

-Because of that, an envelope class which has attestationStatement field and format field is required, and the envelope class need to be serialized for persisting AttestationStatement
+Because of that, an envelope class which has attestationStatement field and format field is required, and the envelope class need to be serialized for persisting AttestationStatement.

 //serialize